 - Students may not audit Consortium courses.

-- Tuition for courses registered through the Consortium will be billed at GW MBA tuition rates and paid to GW.
+- Tuition for courses registered through the Consortium will be billed at GWSB tuition rates and paid to GW.

 - Course records and grades for Consortium registrations will appear on the GW transcript.